Solar for renters - solar panels on roof

 Three ways renters can access solar at their property

-Solar power for homeowners is pretty straightforward; they purchase a system, have it installed and start generating their own energy.
-Solar power for renters however, is more of a challenge, especially when landlords are brought into the equation.
-But that doesn’t necessarily mean it’s impossible.
-If you are a renter looking to access solar energy at your property, here are three ways in which you could go about this.
+Solar power for homeowners is pretty straightforward: they purchase a system, have it installed and start generating their own energy.
+Solar power for renters is more of a challenge, especially when landlords are brought into the equation.
+However, that doesn’t necessarily mean it’s impossible.

 1. Ask your landlord to install solar panels

 Depending on the relationship you have with your landlord, this may seem like an extremely daunting option.
-If you are only entering a short-term contract at the property, this request may be a bit of a stretch, but, if you have a long-term agreement, or a tight-knit relationship with your landlord, then it may be worth asking them to install solar panels at your home.
-Of course, this is probably going to be positively received if you support your request with some research around the benefits of solar energy (particularly the benefits it would have to their property) and how you would contribute financially to the installation.
+If you are only entering a short-term contract at the property, this request may be a bit of a stretch; but if you have a long-term agreement, or a tight-knit relationship with your landlord, then it may be worth asking them to install solar panels at your home.

-• Consider your relationship with your landlord
+• Considering your relationship with your landlord.

-• Be ready for a discussion
+• Being ready for a discussion.

 Another way renters can access solar at their residence is through the use of portable solar panels.
 Often used for camping, boating or caravanning, portable solar panels are smaller, compact systems that allow for self-sufficient energy generation in temporary locations.
 These can come in the form of mats, blankets or a smaller version of the typical tile structure seen on rooftop designs.